aid-ly/aid-ly/server_static/terms-of-use/en.md

 ## User Content and Responsibilities

 - Organizations are solely responsible for the accuracy, legality, and content of the information they post, including location data, descriptions, and other details.
-- Aid-Ly.org is not responsible for any content posted by organizations.
+- The Website is not responsible for any content posted by organizations.
 - All posted content must be directly related to the Website’s mission.
 Content that does not align with the intended purpose of connecting users with non-profit initiatives is strictly prohibited.

 ## Website Use and Prohibited Activities